16. August 2016 at 2:16 #22290

 I want to understand your question.
 You want to play Youtube on any device over your network?
 And want to control it?

 It is already possible to use spotify with airplay.
 For this you can use the Shairport of Max2Play.
 And the same is possible with your pc.
 Spotify is using Airplay-devices and you also can connect with this.22.
-January 2017 at 15:06 #26196
+Januar 2017 at 15:06 #26196

 I have a similar question, so I won’t open another topic, but hook up to this one.